skrtks/powerRangers/README.md

   When running main.py you will be asked which district to run, which algorithm to use and whether to apply the hillclimber.

-  To change the number of loops for the connecter and/or the hillClimber change 'numberOfLoops' in randomWithPreference connecter.py and/or hillClimber.py

-  To change the number of loops for the hillclimber with connecter change 'numberOfLoops' in main.py.
-This specifies how many times the   hillblimber will start for a new connection.
-The number of loops described above is implemented in these runs.
+  To change the number of loops for running there are three variables defined in main.py at the top of the file that can be changed:

+  - numberOfLoops: Choose how many times you want to find new connections and hillclimb (within these loops you can define the number of  swaps and connection trials as explaind next)

+  - numberOfConnections: Choose how many connections you want to try to optimalize the connections.
+This option is for the randomWithPreference algorithm.

+ - numberOfSwaps: Choose how many times you want to let the hillclimber swap houses

+ For demonstrating the code these variables are set low.
+For generating our results we set these values to (numberOfLoops: 50, numberOfConnections: 25, numberOfSwaps: 100000).

 ## Built With
 ```
   Python3